Time, results, treatment, blood, vial, papers, charting, review, progression

 When does HIV progress to AIDS?

 Within a few weeks of exposure to HIV, a person will develop an acute level of infection.
 As the virus expands and spreads through the body, the person may have flu-like symptoms, such as headache or fever.
-The body’s immune system tries to fight the virus by producing antibodies.
-Antibodies are proteins the body uses to fight germs.
-The presence of these antibodies in the blood is how doctors can diagnose HIV infection.1,3

 When a person reaches a chronic level of infection, symptoms often disappear.
 But the virus is still present, and the person can still transmit the virus to others.1,3

 A combination of special medicines, called antiretroviral therapy (ART), can control the progression and transmission of HIV.
-ART blocks the various life stages of the virus and can stop it from spreading through the body.
+Specifically, ART blocks the various life stages of the virus and can stop it from spreading through the body.
 It can also reduce the risk of transmitting the virus to someone else.1,3,4

 Featured Forum